rediacc/www/src/content/docs/en/cli/api-reference/permissions.md

 - Only custom permission groups can be deleted
 - All permissions within the group are permanently removed
 - Deletion works on any subscription plan (including Community)
-- Group must exist in your company
+- Group must exist in your organization
 - Operation is permanent and cannot be undone
 - Deletion is logged in audit trail